timsetsfire/pgh-data-science/takehome/README.md

 ## Folders

-* `pics` - contains images using in the Jupyter Notebook
+* `pics` - contains images originally generated for the analysis

 # Instructions

-The main notebook, `TJW-C762132.ipynb`, assumes that you have created an api key for google maps.
+The main notebook, `NYC Green Taxis.ipynb`, assumes that you have created an api key for google maps.

 You can follow these [instructions](https://console.developers.google.com/flows/enableapi?apiid=maps_backend,geocoding_backend,directions_backend,distance_matrix_backend,elevation_backend&keyType=CLIENT_SIDE&reusekey=true).
 The notebook assumes that the api key is available via the environment variable `GOOGLE_API_KEY`.